Bira/octopus-carnival/_drafts/wir-mm-4e-otyugh.md

 This one is an update of the MM Otyugh.
 Still a level 7 soldier with 82 HP, it fights in much the same way.
 I'll note the differences.

-The damage from all of its attacks has been fixed.
+The damage from all of its attacks has been updated.
 The **tentacles** have a fixed escape DC of 16, and the **diseased bite** deals extra damage against grappled targets.
 Spying Eye is gone as a separate trait, though the creature's Stealth bonus of +13 means it does still get a boost here.